radical-cybertools/radical.entk/doc/examples/eop/ensemble_of_pipelines.rst

 Ensemble of Pipelines (EoP) Example
 ***********************************

-This example shows how to use the Ensemble Toolkit ``Ensemble of Pipelines`` pattern to execute 16 concurrent pipelines of sequential tasks.
+This example shows how to use the Ensemble Toolkit :class:`.EoP` pattern to execute 16 concurrent pipelines of sequential tasks.
 In the first step of each pipeline ``stage_1``, a 10 MB input file is generated and filled with ASCII charaters.
 In the second step ``stage_2``, a character frequency analysis